dasmiq/herodotus-historic-present/herodotus-historic-present.md

-Then I feared that my brother would take away my sovereignty from tie, and I acted with more haste than wisdom; for it is not in the power of human nature to run away from what is to be; but I, blind as I was, send Prexaspes to Susa to kill merdis.
+Then I feared that my brother would take away my sovereignty from me, and I acted with more haste than wisdom; for it is not in the power of human nature to run away from what is to be; but I, blind as I was, send Prexaspes to Susa to kill merdis.

 Considering these and other examples,29 I argue that Herodotus was conscious of his modulation between imperfect, aorist indicative, and historic present.
 The issue of authorial intent, intent, presents too large a problem to be dealt with here.

-Can we thus conclude that the historic present is a general.zed authorial

-tool to be pressed into service whenever a passage calls out for sp acial distinction?
+Can we thus conclude that the historic present is a generalized authorial tool to be pressed into service whenever a passage calls out for sp acial distinction?
 Fortunately for the student of style, Herodotus restricts his use of the historic present in two respects.
-These restrictions may be cla sified under the broad headings of syntax and semantics.
+These restrictions may be classified under the broad headings of syntax and semantics.
 Syntactically, the hi toric present may only be substituted for certain past-tense constructions; semantically, the lexemes in the historic present possess a common thread.

 The historic present is, of course, the substitution of a presunt verb for a past one.
 In ancient Greek, however, there are two normal narralive tenses (the imperfect and the aorist indicative) to only one present tense.
-As Comrie (1976:

-74) points out, "the morphological restriction of overt aspect differentiation to the Past Tense means that a priori there can be no aspect distinction in the narrative present."30 Interestingly, though, in the passages cited above, the historic present invariably stands in for an aorist.
+As Comrie (1976: 74) points out, "the morphological restriction of overt aspect differentiation to the Past Tense means that a priori there can be no aspect distinction in the narrative present."30 Interestingly, though, in the passages cited above, the historic present invariably stands in for an aorist.
 Consider, for example, the vertal parallelism of peávEl...Etpáeto in the story of the Magiphonia31 and the obvious perfective

 29 Finding parallel passages by hand is tedious, and it is not something that can yet be done reliably by machine.
 Two examples of parallelism using the historic present may be found in Hdt.
 7.163.2 and 7.172.1, and in Hdt.
 9.20.1 and 9.39.1.
 There are undoubtedly more examples of parallel passes bureat is talking about French, but it is obviously applicable to the case of ancient Greek.
-The interesting difference is that French allows both the imparfcit and the passé composé to be mapped onto the historic present, which is not, as we shall see, the case with Greek.
+The interesting difference is that French allows both the imparfait and the passé composé to be mapped onto the historic present, which is not, as we shall see, the case with Greek.

 31 Some may object that there is also an imperfect/historic present parallel in this same story: nuÚveto... aíEl.
 This is an example of Herodotus subordinating one thought to another while